 How to Install and Update PowerShell 7

-Currently, you can install the cross-platform version PowerShell Core 6 on Linux, macOS, and Windows.
-Early April the PowerShell team announced the next release called PowerShell 7.
+The PowerShell team just announced PowerShell 7.
 PowerShell 7 is built on .NET Core 3 and brings back many APIs required by modules built on .NET Framework so that they work with .NET Core runtime.
 While PowerShell Core 6 was focusing on bringing cross-platform compatibility, PowerShell 7 will focus on making it a viable replacement for Windows PowerShell 5.1 and bringing near parity with Windows PowerShell.
-Here is how you can install and update PowerShell 7 (preview) on Windows and Linux using a simple one-liner.
+Here is how you can install and update PowerShell 7 on Windows and Linux using a simple one-liner.

-If you want to know more about the roadmap, check out Steves blog post.
+If you want to know what’s new in PowerShell 7, check out my blog post!

 One great example of how cross-platform PowerShell can work, check out my blog post: How to set up PowerShell SSH Remoting.